zaichaopan/webpack-walkthrough/readme.md

 }
 ```

-* path: different from entry, path in output property has to be an absolute path.
+* __path__: different from entry, path in output property has to be an absolute path.
 The **require statement** here will be handled by node.js runtime itself not webpack.
 When we run webpack, we run it in a node js environment, so we can use any pieces of node js technology.
 The path module has a function on it called **resolve(__dirname, 'dist')**. **__dirname** is a const in node js which references to the current working directory.
 The second param we use string __'build'__ or __'dist'__.
 This is the convention, we put the bundle.js inside the build (dist) directory.

 * fileName: We can hardcode the name of the output file.
 Like the example above, or you can use placeholder __name__ to take use of the name of the entry point.
 This is very useful when we have multiple files.